roshninaznin/Electronic-Voting-System-Application/README.md

 7. Copy connection String
 8. Open DB.cs on VotingSystemRepository
-9. Edit ,and Paste the connection String And Save 10.For demo data for Admin ID : 1, Username: Admin and Password : manager123
+9. Edit ,and Paste the connection String And Save
+10. For demo data for Admin ID : 1, Username: Admin and Password : manager123
-14. Run the project.
+11. Run the project.

 ## Modules
  - Admin